 The application deadlines for applicants to the MRes programmes are:

-- 31st January 2017 for applicants who wish to be considered for ESRC scholarships
+- 15th December 2017 internal deadline for applicants who wish to be considered for ESRC scholarships

 Regardless of these deadlines, we encourage all applicants to apply as early as possible to maximise the chances of securing financial support.